-If you are travelling to the Chatham Islands, or transporting goods or livestock there, be careful that you don't inadvertantly introduce pest animals or plants or diseases that might threaten tūī or other rare and endangered flora and fauna in this unique environment.
+If you are travelling to the Chatham Islands, or transporting goods or livestock there, be careful that you don't introduce pest animals and plants or diseases.
+These could threaten the flora and fauna in this unique environment.

 Call 0800 DOC HOT (0800 362 468) immediately if you see anyone catching, harming or killing native wildlife.

-When visiting parks, beaches, rivers, and lakes
+Visiting parks, beaches, rivers, and lakes

 - Only take dogs to areas that allow them, and keep them under control.